dotnetcore/Home/README.md

 - **[WebApiClient](https://github.com/dotnetcore/WebApClient)**, an open source project based on the HttpClient.
 You only need to define the c# interface and modify the related features to invoke the client library of the remote http interface asynchronously.
 - **[WTM](https://github.com/dotnetcore/WTM)**, a development tool for small and medium-sized back-end management systems.
 Implement zero-code creation project, zero-code generation management module.

-#### Our External Sandbox Project

-- **[KoobooJson](https://github.com/kooboo/Json)**, smaller and faster C# JSON serialization tool (construction based on expression tree)
+### Translation project

 - **[ASP.NET Core Documentation Translation Plan](https://github.com/dotnetcore/aspnetcore-doc-cn)**, The Simplified Chinese edition of Microsoft ASP.NET Core documentation, translated by .NET China Foundation

-- **[NCC Collection extensions](https://github.com/dotnetcore/Collections)**, Utilities and extensions for Collections includes Collections.Paginable and so on...
-- **[NCC Compile Environment](https://github.com/dotnetcore/Compile.Environment)**, When using the Roslyn library for dynamic compilation, you can introduce the library to provide a dynamic compilation environment.
+### Project to complete the incubation work

+- **BotSharp**，The Open Source AI Chatbot Platform Builder.
+- **Surging**, a distributed micro-service engine that provides high-performance RPC remote service calls.
+- **ZKWeb**, an external project of NCC.
+ZKWeb is a flexible web framework for .NET Framework and .NET Core with plugin system and template system.

-Do you want to bea part of us?
+Do you want to be a part of us?
 The next great NCC project, will be yours.
 The [next section](#how-to-join-us) will tell you how to join us.

 ## How to Join Us